DES300 Research Proposal

 5.0 Research Context and Background

 This project is situated in a plausible near-future Aotearoa where AI, automation, behavioural sensing, and digital productivity systems have become embedded in everyday study and work.
-In this future, students and young workers use AI tools to generate or assist with essays, code, design concepts, project plans, summaries, and presentations.
+In this future, students and young workers use AI tools to generate or assist with essays, code, design concepts, project plans, summaries, and presentations (UNESCO, 2023).
 These tools may increase speed and output, but they make the relationship between final artefact and human effort less visible.

 This proposal speculates on one version of this future: a culture in which productivity support becomes productivity enforcement.
 Focus is no longer private — it becomes scored.
 Contribution is no longer trusted — it becomes evidenced.
 Collaboration is no longer based only on goodwill — it becomes structured through peer visibility, challenge, and accountability.